 It is a frustrating that this is seemingly the third in a series of papers that is looking at patterns in lipid fractions and association with metabolic outcomes.
 Thus, the TG, NEFA and phospholipid fractions all seem to be a ‘least publishable unit’.
 The authors must integrate the knowledge gained from the previous analysis of NEFA and phospholipids and discuss some of the seemingly contradictory findings from the previous studies.
 If the data were examined, would the DNL story ‘hold up’?

 We thank the reviewer for these comments.
 We had many discussions over several months deciding how we can publish these results.
 Given the volume of results (figures, tables, numbers) and the complexity of the biology involved in the present analysis, current journal article submissions are not suited for publishing a complete analysis and presentation of all the results for all the lipid fractions into a single paper.
 We were not entirely satisfied with splitting the analyses up into multiple papers, however it was the best course of action that we could see.
 The complete and more integrated discussion and presentation of the results can be found in the first author’s (LWJ) PhD thesis {{link}}.
-As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the DNL story remains and is in fact a strong contributor to fatty acid and diabetes pathogenesis associations.
+As to a combined analysis, we have presented these results at the European Diabetes Epidemiology Group Meeting in April, 2018 {{include DOI}}, and the proposed DNL mechanism remained clearly associated and was in fact a strong contributor to fatty acid and diabetes pathogenesis associations.
 A short aside, these currently unpublished findings do not invalidate or undermine the previous work.
 The combined analysis uses a powerful statistical technique (PLS), but it has a number of major limitations, not least of which is it can only handle cross-sectional data and can not adjust for potential confounders.
 The present analysis uses PLS in addition to the powerful longitudinal technique GEE. {{include a short description expanding on these results here or in the manuscript?}}

 The discussion of GEE and its limitations is well done.
 However, it seems that the analysis suggests that total triglycerides are predictive of HOMA2-%S and the other parameters.
 Do we need to subfractionate to get insight into risk for type 2 diabetes?

 This is excellent question.
 For a couple of reasons, no we don’t need to subfractionate TAG to understand risk.
 Firstly, we found that the four TGFA also highly positively correlated with clinical TAG.
 Secondly, clinical TAG had a much higher magnitude of association compared to any individual TGFA.
 Measuring clinical TAG is enough to assess risk.
-However, our results provide insight into the potential mechanisms that higher TAG influences risk for diabetes, which we show could be due to higher amounts of the four TGFA and that higher amounts of these four TGFA alone may strongly contribute to the higher clinical TAG.
+However, our results provide insight into the potential mechanisms regarding how higher TAG influences risk for diabetes, which we show could be due to higher amounts of the four TGFA and that higher amounts of these four TGFA alone may strongly contribute to the higher clinical TAG.

 Supplemental figures 2 and 3 are not discussed at all.
 They appear to be interesting and informative in the development of the model.
 While the process is described in the earlier NEFA paper, the authors should help the reader understand what information is being provided without having to go back to a previous paper.